hankbao/libreboot/docs/hardware/t60_security.md

 **Rationale:**\
-Another reason to remove the microphone: If your computer gets[\[1\]](#ref1) compromised, it can record what you say, and use it to receive data from nearby devices if they\'re compromised too.
+Another reason to remove the microphone: If your computer gets[\[1\]](#ref1) compromised, it can record what you say, and use it to receive data from nearby devices if they're compromised too.
 Also, we do not know what the built-in microcode (in the CPU) is doing; it could theoretically be programmed to accept remote commands from some speaker somewhere (remote security hole). **In other words, the system